christophergandrud/ref_2014_IR_PoliSci/README.md

 </div>

-# Google Plus
+# Simple, But a Little More Complex: Google Plus

-The Google Top 20 IR and Political Science lists are notably lacking important political economy journals, notably *Review of International Political Economy* and *New Political Economy*.
+The Google Top 20 IR and Political Science lists are notably lacking important political economy journals, including *Review of International Political Economy* and *New Political Economy*.
 Does adding these journals to a "Google Scholar Plus" variable improve prediction performance?
 The following figure shows the predicted vs. actual REF GPAs for our test sample using the Google Scholar Plus variable.
 The mean prediction error when using only the Google Scholar Plus metric was 0.005.
-In other words, on average the model incorrectly predicted the REF GPA score by 0 GPA points or 0.1% of the GPA scale.
-The Goolge Scholar Plus model out performs both the two metric model and the Google Scholar only model.
+In other words, on average the model incorrectly predicted the REF GPA score by 0.005 GPA points or 0.1% of the GPA scale.
+The Goolge Scholar Plus model out performs both the Two Metric model and the Google Scholar Only model.

 <div class="figure">
 <img src="README_files/figure-html/unnamed-chunk-4-1.png" alt="Actual vs. Predicted 2014 REF Output GPAs Using Google Scholar Plus Metric for a Test Set of 17 Randomly Selected Universities"  />